-Chapter 5: Configuring the Wireless-G Broadband Router
+Chapter 5: Configuring the Wireless-G Broadband Router with 2 Phone Ports

 Overview

 Linksys recommends using the Setup CD-ROM for first-time installation of the Router.
 If you do not wish to run the Setup Wizard on the Setup CD-ROM, then you can use the Web-based Utility to configure the Router.
 For advanced users, you may configure the Router's advanced settings through the Web-based Utility.